-Fit For Life 11/12 (Active Living) MACLV11FFL/MACLV12FFL The emphasis of this course is to provide a non-competitive environment where students will be excited about being physically active, learning about health and fitness, and participating in fitness-based activities such as yoga, Pilates, weight training, circuit training.
-In addition, students will engage in lifetime sports such as tennis, pickleball, curling, and golf.
-Students will be required to keep a training log, which will be assessed for grading purposes, and they will learn basic theory about nutrition, training, and mental wellness that will help them with their personal health pursuits.
-A course fee will be required to pay for field trip activities (these will depend on interest, cost, and availability).
+Fit For Life 11/12 (Active Living) MACLV11FFL/MACLV12FFL Interested in staying physically active but don't enjoy the competitive aspect of traditional Physical Education?
+Want to start using a gym facility but don't know where to start with the equipment?
+Curious about lifelong fitness, health and nutrition?
+This course will provide that!
+Fit for Life will focus on individual growth through lifelong fitness activities like yoga, Pilates, spin, weightlifting, circuit training, hiking, etc. We will also learn about lifetime sports like tennis, pickleball, curling and golf.
+Finally, we will also delve into some basic nutrition, mental wellness and goal setting.
+Students will keep a journal to track their health and wellness journey throughout the term.
+A course fee will be required to pay for field trip activities (these will depend on interest, cost and availability).
 Students taking Fit For Life 11/12 will be given credit for Active Living 11/12.
 Fitness & Conditioning 11/12 MFTCCD11/MFTCCD12 Fitness and Conditioning (Strength and Conditioning) is a co-ed elective course open to all Senior students who are interested in individual weight, fitness, and core training.
 Components of this course may include classroom theory on the different forms of fitness training, projects on health and nutrition, anatomy and physiology, fitness programs designed by the student specifying the fitness goals, maintenance of a fitness journal detailing the daily workouts, and field trips.
 Recommended Prerequisite: PE 10 and demonstration of a responsible, mature attitude and a satisfactory work habit in the previous year.
-Volleyball & Fitness Concepts MACLV11VBL/MACLV12VBL This course replaces a student's regular Physical and Health Education (PHE.) course and offers instruction combining on-court and physical training.
-This course is designed for the recreational and competitive volleyball player and is intended as a development course.
-While the program consists mostly of a volleyball curriculum in compliance with the BC Ministry of Education's Outcomes for Physical Education other sports will also be included.
-Students earn their grade-equivalent P.E. credit upon successful completion of the program.
-Students will also have the opportunity to complete their Level I Referees Certification.
+Volleyball & Fitness Concepts 10-12 MPHED10VBL/MACLV11VBL/MACLV12VBL This course replaces a student's regular Physical and Health Education (PHE) course if they are grade 10 and offers instruction combining on-court and physical training.
+This course is designed for both the recreational and competitive volleyball player and is intended as a skills development course.
+Students will develop their individual skills, knowledge of strategies and theory, understanding of sports nutrition, and game play abilities.
+If you love volleyball, or would like to learn how to play better, this course is for you!
+Basketball & Fitness Concepts 10-12 MPHED10BBL/MACLV11BBL/MACLV12BBL This course replaces a student's regular Physical and Health Education (PHE) class and focuses on developing knowledge, skills, and abilities in basketball through a specialized program that combines on-court training and physical conditioning.
+Designed for both recreational and competitive players, the course provides expert coaching, a positive and supportive training environment, and opportunities to build selfconfidence, self-esteem, and a sense of belonging.
+The program is aligned with the BC Ministry of Education's Outcomes for Physical Education and also incorporates other sports and activities to enhance athletic development.
+Students will train in a variety of environments and be encouraged to pursue lifelong involvement in basketball, whether as a player, coach, or official.
+Upon successful completion, students earn their grade-equivalent P.E. credit while growing as athletes and individuals in a dynamic and engaging program.